RemoteTechnologiesGroup/RemoteTech/tutorials/reentry.md

 ###Engine Jettison

 When you load a game or switch vessels, Kerbal Space Program will sometimes reset the ship's staging state to "prelaunch", and sometimes not.
 Because the staging indicator does not work in RemoteTech, you can't tell when this has happened and when it hasn't.
-Therefore, it's safest to jettison the engine manually.
+Therefore, it's safest to jettison the engine manually, in real time.
 If the first staging keypress doesn't jettison the engine (instead taking you from prelaunch to the engine stage), the second will.
 Once you've jettisoned the engine, you *know* that the next staging command will deploy parachutes, as intended.

 ###Final Steps